bizon/selling-partner-api-sdk/clients/finances-api-v0/README.md

 # `finances-api-v0`

-The Selling Partner API for Finances helps you obtain financial information relevant to a seller&#39;s business.
+The Selling Partner API for Finances helps you obtain financial information relevant to a seller's business.
 You can obtain financial events for a given order, financial event group, or date range without having to wait until a statement period closes.
 You can also obtain financial event groups for a given date range.

 ## Installing